Scanbuy-Inc/dcoupon-public-docs/third-party-login/README.md

 ## dcoupon's Terms and Conditions acceptance and IFRAME message passing

-Add in your project a javascript event listener at your DOM Window When the "SIGNIN" event is sent, it will get your sessiontoken
+Add in your project a javascript event listener at your DOM Window, when the "SIGNIN" event is sent, it will get your sessionToken.

 ## Sample application